communitiesuk/submit-social-housing-lettings-and-sales-data/README.md

 1. Build the image:\
 `docker-compose build`

+2. Run the database migrations:\
+`docker-compose run --rm app /bin/bash -c 'rake db:migrate'`

-2. Seed the database if required:\
+3. Seed the database if required:\
 `docker-compose run --rm app /bin/bash -c 'rake db:seed'`

-3. To be able to debug with Pry run the app using:\
+4. To be able to debug with Pry run the app using:\
 `docker-compose run --service-ports app`

 If this is not needed you can run `docker-compose up` as normal